surbas/pg2kinesis/README.md

 ## usage

  Run `python -m pg2kinesis --help` to get a list of the latest command line options.
-By default pg2kinesis attempts to connect to a local postgres instance and publish to a stream named `pg2kinesis` on to whatever AWS account is currently the default in the environment the utility was invoked in.
+By default pg2kinesis attempts to connect to a local postgres instance and publish to a stream named `pg2kinesis` using the AWS credentials of the environment the utility was invoked in.

- On successful start it will query your database for the primary keys definitions of every table in `--pg-dbname`.
+ On successful start it will query your database for the primary key definitions of every table in `--pg-dbname`.
  This is used to identify the correct column in the test_decoding output to publish.
-If a table does not have primary key its changes will NOT be published.
+If a table does not have a primary key its changes will NOT be published.

  You have the choice for 2 different textual formats that will be sent to the kinesis stream: